clauddyf/Mastermind/README.md

 * Create a database to hold the high score.
 The table would consist of a Name column, and a score column
 * Allow User Authorization in order to keep history of scores
 * Create a component using hooks.
+* Data visualization based on the users code